saumya/NodeOrmApi_104/README.md

 This is the base project for the API server.

 A General Store/Inventory API is added for buying and selling product.

-No UI is implemented yet.
+No UI is implemented yet (Inverntory).

 ### Status